-The ability to homeschool is a blessing that I am forever grateful for, but the need to plan for our homeschool year is a necessary evil that this mama could do without.
-It is difficult to keep track of daily work, attendance, yearly plans, field trips, safety drills, etc when you have toddlers & infants hanging off of your hips 24/7.
-I needed a clear cut homeschool planner/record keeping system to make it a bit easier.
+The ability to homeschool my children is a blessing that I am forever grateful for, but the need to plan for our homeschool year is a necessary evil that this mama could stand to do without.
+It can be pretty difficult to keep track of daily work, attendance, yearly plans, field trips, safety drills, etc when you have toddlers and infants hanging off of your hips 24/7.
+I needed a clear cut homeschool planner and record keeping system to make it a bit easier.
 To fulfill this need, I created a planner tailored to the needs of the homeschooling mama who needs one less thing on her overflowing plate.
 I want to show you how I use this planner to simplify the homeschool planning process in our home and how you can implement it in your home as well.

 What is My Homeschool Planning Process?

 I start out by printing my All-In-One Homeschool Planner.
 It has sections for all of my homeschool record keeping needs!
 After I have it all printed and ready to go, I sit down and start working through each page.
 The pages provided within the planner are the ones that I have found to work best for our family.
-If you are looking for a planner that needs additional pages, message me and I might be able to point you in the right direction.
+Since I have the planner file downloaded to my computer, I can skip printing certain pages if I don’t need to use them all.

 Semester Learning Plan